 Self-isolation for COVID-19

 Self-isolating means staying at home and avoiding contact with others to help prevent the spread of COVID-19 in your community.
-By self-isolating, you can help “flatten the curve” by preventing a lot of people from getting sick at once so our health care system can respond and take care of those who need it.
+By self-isolating, you can help to stop the spread of illness to many other people so our health care system can respond and take care of those who need it.

 You must self-isolate if